Want to do a reverse advent calendar but not sure how to start? Check out this list of items and build your donations one day at a time!

 Reverse Advent Calendar

-- each day take an item from your pantry and put it into a box or basket
+- Starting December 1st, take an item from your pantry and put it into a box or basket every day.

-- at the end of the month (or soon after), box up your goodies in a cardboard box or plastic bin and bring them to a local food bank
+- On Christmas Eve or at the end of the month, box up your goodies in a cardboard box or plastic bin and bring them to a local food bank.

 It’s that easy!